moorejm/Getting-and-Cleaning-Data/README.md

 Although the lecture notes in the Getting and Cleaning Data course recommend using all lowercase characters for variable names, the UpperCamelCase format was used for variables in this project because it makes it easier for the user to read the long column headers found in the output table.

 ####5.
-Uses the "aggregate" command to condense the data set into one mean per unique variable, activity, and subject combination.
+Use the aggregate() command to condense the data set into one mean per unique variable, activity, and subject combination.
 Using the aggregate() command, the data set is condensed into a table containing the mean for each unique combination of variable, activity, and subject.
 This reduces the size of the final table considerably.
 For example, all of the "WALKING" measurements recorded by Subject 1 for the variable "TimeDomainBodyAccelerometerMeanXaxis" are combined into one data point, the mean of the recorded measurements.

 ```